-Wrap Up: How Long Does THC Stay In Saliva Glands?
+Concluding On How Long Does THC Stay In Saliva Glands?

 So, THC not only stays in your system but also in your saliva after use.
 The duration may vary from days to months as per the type of test.
 There are four main methods to detect weed and detect marijuana presence, including saliva tests, blood tests through blood samples, hair tests, and urine checks.

-Many factors influence the results of these methods like whether you smoke weed, ingest weed, or are just a victim of secondhand smoke.
-So, there is no strict answer to “how long does weed stay in your body.”
+Many factors influence the results of these methods, like whether you smoke weed, ingest weed, or are just a victim of secondhand smoke.
+So, there is no strict answer to “How long does weed stay in your body.”
 Chronic smokers have to stop smoking for a longer period to clear tests.

 If you want to clear your results, the only thing required is patience.
 It may be very tough to quit using drugs to pass the tests if you are a frequent user.
 We recommend that THC consumers must stop using them if they want a better job, drive safer, and clear tests in the future.
 Moreover, if you start reducing your intake, it will also benefit you in the long run.